-Mr Cool mini split unit is the friendliest mini split for DIY installs.
+Mr Cool mini split unit is one of the friendliest mini split for DIY installs.

 Most DIY Mini Split kits require hooking up a vacuum pump and HVAC gauges to pump a unit down into a vacuum.

-Keep in mind pumping down a unit into a vacuum is not that difficult with many YouTube video showing the process.
+Keep in mind pumping down a unit into a vacuum is not that difficult, with many YouTube videos showing the process.

-The unit is a 120 volts system and will need electrical run to the outside condensing unit.
+The unit I installed is a 120 volt system and needed electrical run to the outside condensing unit.